imroc/req/README.md

 */

 // If it cannot determine, like map and struct, then it will wait
-// and marshal to json or xml automatically according to the `Content-Type`
+// and marshal to JSON or XML automatically according to the `Content-Type`
 // header that have been set before or after, default to json if not set. type User struct {
     Name  string `json:"name"`